-CS 100 COLLEGE SUCCESS (4 credits/40 hrs)
+CS 100 COLLEGE SUCCESS

 This course provides information and resources promoting students' academic and professional development.
 The course introduces students to strategies to achieve success in college, including study techniques, communication skills, time management and critical thinking.
 Campus resources and services will also be introduced.
 Prerequisite: None